Brick Court Chambers

 Jennifer frequently appears in the High Court, Competition Appeal Tribunal (CAT), the Court of Appeal, the Supreme Court, the Court of Justice of the European Union (CJEU), the European Court of Human Rights (ECtHR), and other international tribunals and treaty bodies.

 She acts for a range of clients, from multinational corporations to government and public bodies, NGOs and private individuals.
-She has been appointed to the Attorney General’s B Panel of Counsel, as well as the Equality and Human Rights Commission’s B Panel.
+She has been appointed to the Attorney General’s A Panel of Counsel, and the Equality and Human Rights Commission’s A Panel of Counsel.
 She was called to the Bar in Ireland in 2018 and is a member of the Law Library.

-She was a founding board member of Lawyers against Abuse and is a current board member of JUSTICE.
+She was a founding board member of Lawyers against Abuse and was a longstanding board member of JUSTICE, before becoming a member of its Council.
+She is regularly recognised for her commitment to pro bono and diversity initiatives.

 Expand All